Dark-Bob/js_state_store/readme.md

 import Store from "https://cdn.jsdelivr.net/gh/Dark-Bob/js_state_store@c9b3060/src/Store.js";
 import {api_actions_object, api_actions_map} from "https://cdn.jsdelivr.net/gh/Dark-Bob/js_state_store@c9b3060/src/ApiActions.js";
 ```
-The bit after the @ symbol the git commit hash, so ue that to select
+The bit after the @ symbol the git commit hash, so use that to select
 your version of the store.

 If you're using Webpack, then you might need to enable external